ValenciaArcega/my-brain/development-course/notes-react.md

 }
 ```

-Then is just import the _customHook_ on each component to access the data
+Then is just import the _customHook_ on each component to access the data.

+## Global state

 ---